Whistle Stop Tour of My Best Photography Work From 2018!

 My biggest achievements began with the Newborn Photography Show in May 2018.
 I had been encouraged to submit a maternity portrait that I had shot in February 2018.
 It was one I was quite proud of, it was different but really brought home the feeling of being a mother in anticipation of the impending arrival.
 It is so important to have these photographs, despite the changes to a woman’s body to be able to love what you are capable of, to see the strength and power within to carry a new life is really important because you will never be pregnant with the same baby again.
 That is a once-in-a-lifetime experience that commands respect.
 I wrote more about it here but I won 2nd place for the award of Maternity Photographer of The Year 2018!
 I proudly collected a certificate on a huge stage and it was a wonderful but humbling moment!

 I also decided to embark on a personal project.
 Something that had deep, personal meaning to myself and my identity.
-So, after being pointed in the direction of a designer, we got together to work on selecting models to be cast for the shoot.
+So, after being pointed in the direction of a designer, we got together to discuss pur ideas and got together to work on selecting models to be cast for the shoot.
 We spent so much time trawling through the applications that came in via instagram and we managed to whittle it down to 4 beautiful women.

 This Project was shot in June and I couldn’t believe that a thought I had in the previous year had finally come into fruition.
-Hard work, planning and the collaborative efforts of several women and we did it.
+Hard work, planning and the collaborative efforts of several women and we did it together.

 I proudly shared my work which was seen by many around the world on Facebook with a reach of almost 10,000 people, 45 shares and over a hundred comments.
 This was the total culmination of when all of your love goes into something and you care for all the details.
 I think photographs like this should exist everywhere.
 See the collection below.